-- our Class I directors are Ms. Greenspon Rammelt, Mr. D. Katzman, and Mr. Ward, and their terms will expire at the next annual meeting of stockholders to be held in 2023; - our Class II directors are Mr. Fenkell and Mr. Wallman, and their terms will expire at the annual meeting of stockholders to be held in 2024; and - our Class III directors are Ms. Hamilton, Mr. J. Katzman, and Mr. S. Katzman, and their terms will expire at this Annual Meeting.
+- our Class I directors are Ms. Greenspon Rammelt, Mr. D. Katzman, and Mr. Ward, and their terms will expire at this Annual Meeting; - our Class II directors are Mr. Fenkell, Mr. Wallman, and Ms. Williams, and their terms will expire at the annual meeting of stockholders to be held in 2024; and - our Class III directors are Mr. Dimitrief, Mr. J. Katzman, and Mr. S. Katzman, and their terms will expire at the annual meeting of stockholders to be held in 2025.